SimangaThinkDev/airbnb-clone-project/README.md

 8. CI/CD Integration:

     Uses GitHub Actions and Docker for testing and deployment automation.
 This ensures updates are safely and efficiently pushed to production.

+### API Security

+1. Authentication

+      Only registered users can log in and access their accounts.
+      - This protects user data from unauthorized access.

+2. Authorization

+      Controls what actions a user can perform (e.g., only hosts can add properties).
+      - This prevents users from doing things they shouldn’t, like deleting others’ listings.

+3. Input Validation & Sanitization

+      Checks and cleans all user inputs.
+      - This helps prevent attacks like SQL injection and cross-site scripting (XSS).

+4. Rate Limiting

+      Limits how many requests a user or IP can make in a short time.
+      - This protects the system from abuse and brute-force attacks.

+5. Secure Payments

+      Handles all booking payments through safe and encrypted channels.
+      - This ensures users’ financial data is protected.

+6. Password Hashing

+      Stores passwords in a hashed format instead of plain text.
+      - This keeps user credentials safe even if the database is exposed.

+7. HTTPS Enforcement

+      All data is transmitted over secure HTTPS connections.
+      - This prevents sensitive data from being intercepted during transmission.